-The 119th US Open Golf Championship returns to Winged Foot Golf Club for the fifth time from June 18th to 21st, 2020.
+The 120th US Open Golf Championship returns to Torrey Pines Golf Course from June 17-20th, 2021.
 The third of the four majors is a challenging 72-hole stroke play tournament run by the United States Golf Association.
 Betting on the US Open is common, much like the other three majors, and surely will add more excitement to golf betting.

 The US Open will take place between August 30th and September 12th in 2021, but we still have a number of great gold tournaments left in 2020.
 We will keep you updated information as it is revealed, including the latest betting odds which you can find here.
-The odds were last updated on May 11, 2020:
+The odds were last updated on September 23, 2020:

 |2021 US Open Winner|

 The United States Open Championship began in 1895 at Newport Country Club in Newport, Rhode Island.
 It was a single day 36-hole contest with ten professional golfers and one amateur.
 For a number of years, British golfers dominated the tournament, until 1911, when the first American, John J. McDermott became the first U.S. Open Champion.

 The US Open has proved to solidify a golfer’s reputation and standing upon victory.
 If the player isn’t one of the top or one of the well-known golfers in the game, winning the US Open will surely put their name on the map.
 US Open champions are automatically invited to play in all majors and the Players Championship for the next five years after their victory, and won’t require a qualifier for the US Open for another decade.

 The US Open is now 125 years old, with 119 editions to date, and is the official schedule of the PGA Tour and European Tour.
 Organized and put on by the United States Golf Association (USGA), and currently boasts a $12.5 million dollar purse, the largest of all of the major championships.

 - 2018 - Brooks Koepka

 - 2016 - Dustin Johnson